 Donate to an organization that helps Syrian refugees

-The International Rescue Committee is providing humanitarian aid to millions of people displaced by years of brutal conflict in Syria.
-The IRC is the only aid group helping Syrians trapped by violence inside their country and helping Syrian refugees in Europe, the Middle East, and the United States.
+The International Rescue Committee is providing humanitarian aid to millions of people displaced by seven years of brutal conflict in Syria.
+The IRC is the only aid group helping Syrians trapped by violence inside their country and helping Syrian refugees in Europe, the Middle East and the United States.

 The IRC is consistently awarded high marks by charity watchdog groups for our efficient use of financial support and the effectiveness of our work.